loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 Requirements
 ============
-The LXD driver support using LXD through snap packages, if there is a snap installed, it will detect it and use that installation path.
+The LXD driver supports using LXD through `snap packages <https://snapcraft.io/>`__.
+If there is a snap installed, it will detect it and use that installation path.

-The host needs to be an Ubuntu system > 1604 or Debian > 10.
+The host needs to be an Ubuntu system version >= 16.04 or Debian >= 10.

 Considerations & Limitations
 ================================================================================